jphaugla/Redisearch-Digital-Banking-redisTemplate/README.md

 ./saveTransaction.sh
 ```
 * verify transactions topic is created using kafka control center
+  * in control center click on topics and then on the topics page, click messages
   * if you run saveTransaction.sh again while looking at the control center topic pane, the message will be visible.
 If you put offset of 0, both messages will be visible.
   * application will create the kafka topic on first usage of the topic.
 * Call kafka API to create the RedisSink using provided script.
 DO THIS FROM your localMaC
 ```bash